mzwsInJjq/Seattle-Open-Data-Visualization/README.md

 - `seattle-snd.py` will generate a `seattle-snd.pdf` file with the visualization of Seattle's street network and neighborhood boundaries.
 - `seattle-snd-bo.py` will generate a `seattle-snd-bo.pdf` file with the visualization of Seattle's street network, neighborhood boundaries, and building outlines.
 - `seattle-fcc-broadband.py` will generate a `seattle-fcc-broadband.pdf` file with the visualization of Seattle's broadband data.
+(Census Tracts-Level)
+- `seattle-fcc-broadband-bg.py` will generate a `seattle-fcc-broadband-bg.pdf` file with the visualization of Seattle's broadband data.
+(Census Block Groups-Level)
+### Output of `seattle-fcc-broadband.py`
 ```
 data.columns: Index(['frn', 'provider_id', 'brand_name', 'location_id', 'technology',
        'max_advertised_download_speed', 'max_advertised_upload_speed',